 Finding: Complies with Condition.
-The applicant shall reconstruct the existing driveway serving the new development to meet current city design standards and ADA requirements.
+The driveway as proposed is acceptable.
+All driveways, proposed and existing, shall be made ADA compliant.
+The development shall comply with all current Oregon City Public Works design standards, specifications, codes, and policies.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.